 The University operates its own rules and regulations regarding student conduct and behaviour and may take action against any student who is alleged to be in breach of these regulations.
 If the University believes there is evidence to suggest a student's conduct is not in line with the regulations then the student is likely to be required to attend a conduct meeting withone of the University Conduct Investigators.
 The Conduct Investigators role is to investigate the allegation and, where appropriate, issue sanctions against minor breaches of the Student Conduct regulations.

-If the allegation is of a serious nature, or the student has committed several previous offences, then they are likely to be required to attend a Student Conduct Committee.
-The sanctions that can be issued by the committee if the student is found guilty may have severe consequences on a students future studies.
+If the allegation is of a serious nature, the Academic Registrar will decide whether the case should be referred to a Student Conduct Committee.
+Sanctions can be issued by the committee if the student is found guilty.
+These sanctions may have severe consequences on a students future studies.

 Please see our home page for details of how to book an appointment.